-The specialist legal professionals here at Lanyon Bowdler are highly experienced at dealing with claims involving medical negligence arising out of general surgery.
+The specialist medical solicitors here at Lanyon Bowdler are highly experienced at dealing with claims involving medical negligence arising out of general surgery.

 If you or a member of your family has suffered a serious injury during surgery, please get in touch with the team for some specialist advice, who will screen your claim free of charge and be able to help you through every step of the journey towards getting compensation.